cincuranet/blog/_posts/233830-hot-tabs-over-spaces-buff.md

 If you'd like to have one - and seriously, who wouldn't 8-) -, send me an [email][2] (or [tweet][2]) with your address and I'll get back to you.
 I have an initial batch of 50 and I'll be giving these for free.
 But if you'd like to pay for one (or more), you can and I decided I'll donate all the money to [UNICEF][3].

 Now let's hope I'll run out quickly (and if that happens, I promise I'll create proper order page :-)).
 Olia already has one and I took one too.
-That means I have only 48 to sell...
+That means I have only 48 to give...

 [1]: https://www.buff.com
 [2]: /about